parsiya/Hugo-Octopress/exampleSite/content/page/about.md

 3. Now you can access the website at `baseurl/about` and you can link to it from the main menu or sidebar using the relative path.

 [page-bundle-link]: https://gohugo.io/content-management/page-bundles/

+Linkify URL: https://example.net.
+It opens in a new tab only if using Blackfriday and not Goldmark (at the time of writing).

+markdown URL: [example.net](https://example.net).
+It should open in a new tab with both Blackfriday and Goldmark.